 Emergency situations that may arise if you own a

-diabetic cat are: - Hypoglycaemia - unduly low blood
+- Hypoglycaemia - unduly low blood

 sugar